 Modern democrats continue to support monetary and social policies that help level the playing field, like the Patient Protection and Affordable Care Act, signed into law in 2010.
 This bill is supposed to allow people to be able to purchase affordable healthcare.
 Other monetary social policies that Democrats support include a higher national minimum wage, more robust Medicare and Medicaid programs, and more tax breaks for the lower and middle classes.

 Beyond regulation, Democrats also have a gamut of opinions about other political issues.
-They often argue against the death penalty, and believe that more money should be spent at home on domestic polices like education and infrastructure.
+They often argue against the death penalty and believe that more money should be spent at home on domestic policies like education and infrastructure.
 On social issues, they believe that the government should not infringe on people's personal freedoms, especially with regard to marriage and family.